Kero Blaster

 Bosses

 Note: None of the bosses in Kero Blaster have official names.
-The names listed below are the internal names for each boss.
+The names listed below are based on the internal names for each boss.

 [Shield Plant]